readium/readium-css/docs/CSS12-user_prefs.md

 Possible values: `readium-font-on` | `readium-font-off`

+Override class: None.
+This flag is required to change the `font-family` user setting.

 To switch back to the publisher’s font, you can either change the value to `readium-font-off` or remove the flag.

 ### Advanced Settings

 Acts as an explicit switch to override the publisher’s styles.

-It must be set if the user changes `font-family`, `font-size`, or any advanced setting.

 If you provide users with a “Publisher’s styles” toggle, it must be enabled and disabled accordingly.